up

 Minority Programs

-The three minority programs - the African American Health Program (AAHP), the Latino Health Initiative (LHI), and the Asian American Health Initiative (AAHI) - support Department-wide efforts to eliminate disparities in delivery of health services and others and continue to achieve equitable delivery of population-targeted programs and services.
-The knowledge, expertise, and experiences of incumbent personnel in racially, ethnically, and linguistically diverse communities informs Department-wide program, policy, and budget decisions.
+The three minority health programs (MHIPs) comprise the following: the African American Health Program (AAHP), the Latino Health Initiative (LHI), and the Asian American Health Initiative (AAHI).
+The MHIPs support department-wide efforts to eliminate disparities and increase access to population-targeted programs and services.
+The knowledge, expertise, and experiences across the MHIPs in racial, ethnically, and linguistically diverse communities inform department-wide programs, policy, and budget decisions.

 Explore